pbloem/profane-tmesis/troop-forth-replenishd.md

 --- By no means, your Splendidness.
 However,  it appears that this planet revolves more than three hundred times for one orbit.
 Close to five hundred per cycle.

 --- Good heavens, I would not have thought such a planet habitable.<br/>
 --- Indeed, your Grace, certainly not for sentient life.
 In fact, we have always held that the required orbital characteristics explain why sentient life is so rare in the galaxy.
-Nevertheless, on this planet, life managed, somehow, to evolve to the point of sentience despite the very rapid fluctiuations in temperature induced by their rotational period.
+Nevertheless, on this planet, life managed, somehow, to evolve to the point of sentience despite the very rapid fluctuations in temperature induced by their rotational period.

 The prospectors were as surprised as you and I, but did not consider it more than a curiosity.
 However, when the population sample was transported aboard, it was found that for each such revolution, they sleep and wake.
 Hundreds of times every cycle.<br/>
 --- My word.<br/>